-MACI Thesis Process
+MSCI Thesis Process

+Students in the MSCI program are required to complete a clinical research thesis that provides a culminating experience and applies the principles and methods learned in the coursework to a real-life clinical study (this is not a literature review).
+The goal of the thesis is to demonstrate the student’s understanding of the clinical research process from both a theoretical and a practical point of view.
+Students conduct their thesis research in wide variety of settings, including academic medical centers and local drug or device companies.
 Students generally identify their research mentor and develop their thesis proposal while they are completing their course work or practicum.
 The thesis research must involve the analysis and interpretation of data.
 Students are encouraged but are not required to conduct primary data collection.
-The thesis proposal, research mentors and thesis readers must be approved by the MACI Program Director (Dr. Fish) prior to starting the thesis project.
+The thesis proposal, research mentors and thesis readers **must be approved by the MSCI Program Director & Asst.
+Director prior to starting the thesis project.

 Reader Outside of BU: If one of the readers is not Faculty at BU, they must be assigned as a second reader and the Special Appointment requirements apply.

-The thesis proposal (usually 1-2 pages) which describes the nature of the thesis research, with a clear statement of the research question or hypothesis must be presented to the MACI Director and Assistant Director for approval prior to embarking on the thesis project.
+The MSCI Thesis Proposal (usually 1-2 pages) which describes the nature of the thesis research, with a clear statement of the research question or hypothesis must be presented to the MSCI Director and Assistant Director for approval prior to embarking on the thesis project.
 The specific primary outcome measure that will be used to answer the study question should be clearly described.
 A brief description of the planned statistical analysis is required.
 The proposal should conclude with a description of your role in the thesis research.
 The minimum role is formulating and conducting the analysis, and interpreting and writing up the results.
 In addition, a proposed time line for completion should be agreed upon by the student and the MSCI Director.
 For more information please see: MSCI Thesis Content & Requirements:

 - MSCI Thesis Proposal